flgkd/integer-linear-programming-notes/notes/14-convex-relaxation-of-structured-binary-decisions-via-mixed-norms.md

 5. examine the performance-versus-sparsity frontier;
 6. choose the desired operating point.

 This is often more informative than selecting one $\lambda$ arbitrarily.
+The resulting curve is a useful empirical trade-off curve; it should not be assumed to enumerate every cardinality level or every Pareto-efficient support.

 ### 12.3 Group Weights